rkaunismaa/CUDA/README.md

 All three were run from the terminal prompt, NOT IN DEBUG MORE INSIDE OF VSCODE!

-Running 205_reduce0 in debug mode inside of VSCode produces ...
+Running 205_reduce0 3 times in debug mode inside of VSCode produces ...

 * sum of 16777216 random numbers: host 8389645.1 400.497 ms, GPU 8389646.0 18.804 ms
 * sum of 16777216 random numbers: host 8389645.1 397.713 ms, GPU 8389646.0 17.609 ms
 * sum of 16777216 random numbers: host 8389645.1 401.838 ms, GPU 8389646.0 17.757 ms

 Conclusion?
 Yeah, there is a performance difference when running the program from the terminal versus running in debug mode inside of VSCode!
-Like DUH, RIGHT?!

 Hmmm running 206_reduce1 from the terminal versus inside of VSCode in debug mode: